d1manson/waveform/README.md

 **Some more info on T.Tool**
 There is a `T.Tool.STATE` key-value map which holds each of the tools and their corresponding state objects.
 While a particular tool is active, `T.Tool.cState` is set to to that tool's `STATE` object.
 These state objects hold details like active group number and references to relevant dom nodes.

-#### Autocut
-**[Under active development, info may not be up to date]**
-The implementation is only partially complete: it just uses the data from the currently viewed channel (i.e. you cannot cut on multiple channels); more importantly, it only produces clusters for a random sample of 1024*6 spikes.
-Getting this far took quite a bit of effort, but finishing off the method should be relatively easy (though will likely still take a reasonable amount of time to code).
-There are basically 5 stages, the first 3 of which have been implemented, though they require some generalisations:

-1. Compute full distance matrix for about 6000 waveforms, taking the sum of absolute differences along the length of the waves.
-[This is runs fast here as it uses the GPU, Matlab is relatively quick on the CPU but does take a resonable amount of time.]

-1. Build the hierarchy for the 6000 waveforms, for the distance metric use the average distance from waves in one group to waves in the other group.
-To get the hierarchy, iteratively combine the two closest groups until there is only one group.
-[This is slow in javascript, but fast in Matlab's mex routine.]

-1. Partition the 6000 waveforms into groups, using the hierarchy.
-This is relatively simple, we just cut the hierarchy into sections so that no group has more than a certain number of leaves.
-This does mean that some groups will have only a very small number of leaves (i.e. spikes) but it generally is a major problem.
-<li>For the remaining waveforms, compute the distance matrix to the initial 6000 waves.
-[To do this efficiently need to sort the 6000 waves by group, and zero-pad them into blocks of 32.
-Can then do partial sums on the GPU and thus transfer less data back to the CPU - the next step only needs to know the sums (or means) across groups, not the individual values in the distance matrix]

-1. For all waveforms, find the mean distance to each of the groups and choose the nearest group as the group for that waveform.
-[Once the previous step has been completed this should be pretty simple.]</li>